jiwaszki/Task-Scheduling/README.md

 # Task-Scheduling
-Task scheduling algorithms and methods
+Task scheduling algorithms and methods by @illumitata